eegli/spotify-history/README.md

 Unlike Last.FM, Spotify counts as song as _listened to_ when you listen to it for ["over 30 seconds"](https://artists.spotify.com/help/article/how-we-count-streams).
 The exact behaviour of how Spotify counts a song as _listened to_ is not clear to me, but it seems like 30 seconds are the minimum.

-By default, the backup is scheduled to run weekly at the start of the week (Monday at 12:30 a.m.).
+By default, the backup is **scheduled to run weekly** at the start of the week (Monday at 12:30 a.m.).
 A week is defined according to the [ISO 8610 standard](https://en.wikipedia.org/wiki/ISO_8601#Week_dates) and thus starts on Monday.

-By default, items in the database expire after 30 days since they have already been backed up and are not needed anymore.
+By default, **items in the database expire after 30 days** since they have already been backed up and are not needed anymore.

-You can customize the backup, schedules and item expiration [here](#customization).
+You can customize the backup, schedules, item expiration and much more.
+[Customization guide](#customization).

 ## Requirements